INQUIRE NOW APPLY NOW

 For all of the Summer Academy courses you will earn 3 credits.
 These credits are part of your official UVM transcript.

 Each class has different activities/assignments for the online portion of the course.
 Please refer to the course syllabus to find out exact details about the class.
-Once you are admitted into Summer Academy, we will provide you with log in access to the University of Vermont’s Blackboard site.
+After you are registered for your course in early March, you will gain access to the Blackboard page, but your course will not be visible until July 6, unless the instructor has pre-work.

 Yes, the professor is available and happy to work with you throughout both the on campus and online portions of the course.